New Biden EV charger rules stress Made In America, force Tesla changes

 "This is a once-in-a-lifetime shot to get this right," said Scott Paul, president of the Alliance for American Manufacturing.
 "The challenge with extensions is it becomes habit-forming and the herd will always fight and delay."

-(Reporting by Jarrett Renshaw in Philadelphia and Hyunjoo Jin in San Francisco Editing by Heather Timmons and Matthew Lewis)
+(Reporting by Jarrett Renshaw in Philadelphia and Hyunjoo Jin in San Francisco; additional reporting by David Sherpardson; editing by Heather Timmons, Matthew Lewis and Jonathan Oatis)

 ((jarrett.renshaw@thomsonreuters.com; (646) 223-6193;))